jmacdotorg/plerd/README.md

 Plerd is meant to be an ultralight blogging platform for Markdown fans that plays well with Dropbox.

+It allows you to compose and maintain blog posts as easily as adding and modifying Markdown files in a single, Dropbox-synced folder.
+Plerd creates an entirely static website based on the content of this one folder, automatically updating the site whenever this content changes.

 This software is in **very early development**, currently existing in a minimum-viable-product form.
 Beyond being hard to install and obscure to use, its API might change dramatically while I, Plerd's creator, continue to puzzle out how it actually wants to work.

-If you want something aiming towards a similar goal but rather more mature, have a look at e.g. [Letterpress](https://github.com/an0/Letterpress).
+If you want something aiming towards a similar goal but rather more mature, have a look at [Letterpress](https://github.com/an0/Letterpress).

 ## Purpose